SICSS-Bogota

 Victor M. Hernandez L.

 Sociologist from Universidad del Rosario, with a Master's degree in Applied Statistics and Data Science from Universidad El Bosque, and a Specialization in Artificial Intelligence from Universidad Javeriana.
-He is the Chair of the undergraduate degree in Sociology at the Fundación Universitaria del Área Andina.
+He has started a new specialization in science, technology, and society at the Latin American faculty of social sciences (FLACSO) He is the Chair of the undergraduate degree in Sociology at the Fundación Universitaria del Área Andina.
 He has extensive experience as a lecturer at various universities in Bogotá, teaching subjects such as data visualization, data science, computational sociology, and research methodology.
 His research interests focus on the analysis of machine learning algorithms for classification automation, the use of programming in research, and education, among others.
 He has worked as a consultant on business innovation and as a methodological consultant for public opinion analysis projects.

 Image of Isabella Jaimes